Interacting Quantum Fields on de Sitter Space: Unitary irreducible representations on de Sitter space

 \subsection{Complex Hilbert Spaces}

-The question now arises, whether these real Hilbert spaces can be interpreted as complex Hilbert spaces, \emph{i.e.}, whether or not they carry an intrinsic complex structure.
-The answer to this question depends on the choice of~$X \subset dS$.
-In case $X = dS$, the real-valued scalar product $ f , g \mapsto \Re \langle f , g \rangle_{{\mathfrak h} (dS)} $ can be used to define an operator~${\mathscr I}$,
+Given the existence of the complex-valued scalar products \eqref{ophs2a}, the question now arises, whether these real Hilbert spaces can be interpreted as complex Hilbert spaces, \emph{i.e.}, whether or not they carry an intrinsic complex structure.
+The answer to this question depends on the choice of~$X \subset dS$: